gettalong/hexapdf/benchmark/optimization/README.md

   native code using GCJ.

-  The application doesn't have options for optimizing a PDF file but it can be assumed that it removes unused and deleted objects.
+  The application doesn't have options for optimizing a PDF file but it can be assumed that it removes unused and deleted objects when invoked like `pdftk INPUT output OUTPUT`.

+  *Note* that GCJ was deprecated and newer versions of Ubuntu don't include the pdftk package anymore!

 **qpdf**

 : Homepage: <http://qpdf.sourceforge.net/>\\
-  Version: 7.0.0\\
+  Version: 8.0.2\\
   Abilities: C, CS

   QPDF is a command line application for transforming PDF files written in C++.

+  The standard `C` mode of operation is invoked with `qpdf INPUT OUTPUT` whereas the CS mode would need an additional option `--object-streams=generate`.

 **smpdf**
 : Homepage: <http://www.coherentpdf.com/compression.html>\\